-South America’s Argentina exemplify interesting accommodation that are charming, culturally significant and historically real, melding a strong sense of place, luxury, comfort, service and food.
+South America’s Argentina exemplifies interesting accommodation that is charming, culturally significant, and historically real, melding a strong sense of place, luxury, comfort, service, and food.
 If you are planning Argentina, you must check these out!

 Estancias … A Place to Relax

-In Argentina, estancias also fulfil the role of being a place to come and relax.
-Beautifully trimmed gardens surrounding swimming pools and the’make yourself at home’ approach of many owners provides a lovely opportunity to take iteasy during your Argentina trip.
+In Argentina, estancias also fulfill the role of being a place to come and relax.
+Beautifully trimmed gardens surrounding swimming pools and the make yourself at home’ approach of many owners provide a lovely opportunity to take it easy during your Argentina trip.

 Source: Argentina Polo Day